mrocklin/thesis/search.md

 #### Trivial traversal

+\begin{wrapfigure}[10]{r}{.5\textwidth}
+\centering
+\includegraphics[width=.5\textwidth]{images/search-left}
+\end{wrapfigure}

 A simple traversal may find sub-optimal solutions.
 For example consider the strategy that takes the left-most node at each step.
-This arrives at leaf NAME, with score SCORE.
-In this particular case that node is scored very poorly.
+This arrives at a node cost 21.
+In this particular case that node is scored relatively poorly.
 The search process was cheap but the result was poor.

 ~~~~~~~~~Python
 def leftmost(tree):